cbernal2/CTS4000/mysubmission.md

 ## Abstract

-<p>This article critiques 3 digital storytelling methods-- interactive slideshows, vidos/infographics, and written article-- through an analysis of media surrounding the Menendez Brothers case.
-It examines how each format's design, tone, and accessibility shape audience engagement and ethical responsibiity when representing trauma and crime.
+<p>This article critiques 3 digital storytelling methods-- interactive slideshows, videos/infographics, and written articles-- through an analysis of media surrounding the Menendez Brothers case.
+It examines how each format's design, tone, and accessibility shape audience engagement and ethical responsibility when representing trauma and crime.
 By comparing how these digital methods balance emotion, information, and integrity, the piece reveals the creative and moral challenges inherent in digital media production.
-Aligned with the <i>CTRL+ALT+DH</i> theme <b>"Digital Dilemmas"</b>, this work explores how techmology comlicates storytelling by blurring the line between creative innovation and ethical accountabiliity in the representation of real human experiences.</p>
+Aligned with the <i>CTRL+ALT+DH</i> theme <b>"Digital Dilemmas"</b>, this work explores how technology complicates storytelling by blurring the line between creative innovation and ethical accountability in the representation of real human experiences.</p>

 <hr>